wp-plugins/ecwid-shopping-cart/readme.txt

 === Ecwid Shopping Cart ===
 Contributors: Ecwid Team
-Tags: shopping cart, ecommerce, e-commerce, paypal, google checkout, 2checkout, store, shop, product catalog, inventory Requires at least: 2.8
+Tags: ecwid, shopping cart, ecommerce, e-commerce, paypal, google checkout, 2checkout, store, shop, product catalog, inventory
+Requires at least: 2.8
 Tested up to: 3.6
-Stable tag: 1.7
+Stable tag: 1.8.1

 Ecwid is a free full-featured shopping cart that can easily be added to any blog and takes less than 5 minutes to set up.